Changissnz/selfinterest/README.md

 writing.
-However, there are plenty of examples in literary and film that have used this kind of convolution to exemplify the gray-like morality of human beings, how human beings are a subject of their environment and must constantly be one with nurture instead of the nature that is a great part of their social construct they call "civilization, et cetera.
+However, there are plenty of examples in literary and film that have used this kind of convolution to exemplify the gray-like morality of human beings, how human beings are a subject of their environment and must constantly be one with nurture instead of the nature that is a great part of their social construct they call "civilization, how the "serf" is actually a superior fighter and lover than the "knight, et cetera.